 Bedroom 1: With double bed.

 Shower room: With shower cubicle, toilet and heated towel rail.

 Open plan living space.

 Living area: With electric wood burner, 40" Freeview TV with Apple TV, DVD player, CD player and bluetooth speaker.

 Kitchen area: With electric oven, electric hob, microwave, fridge, dishwasher and coffee machine.

 Economy 7 central heating, electricity, bed linen, towels and Wi-Fi included.
-Outbuilding with freezer and tumble dryer.
+External utility room with freezer and washer/dryer.